Solving SAS Triangles

 a2 = b2 + c2 − 2bc cosA

 Why the smaller angle?
 Because the inverse sine function gives answers less than 90° even for angles greater than 90°.
-By choosing the smaller angle we avoid this problem (you can't have two angles greater than 90° in a triangle.)
+By choosing the smaller angle (a triangle won't have two angles greater than 90°) we avoid that problem.
 Note: the smaller angle is the one facing the shorter side.

 Choose angle B: